alessandropeca/S82X/README.md

 # S82-XL
 The X-ray catalog of S82-XL is available for download (S82-XL_FINAL_XRAY.fits.zip).
-Information on each column are stored in the header file.
+Information on each column is stored in the header file.
 If you use the catalog, please cite our paper [Peca et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240709617P/abstract)